-Kampala, Uganda | JULIUS BUSINGE | Stanbic Bank Uganda in collaboration with the Industrial and Commercial Bank of China Limited (ICBC), have hinted that Uganda’s economy is set to reap big from oil and gas activities.
+Kampala, Uganda | JULIUS BUSINGE | Stanbic Bank Uganda in collaboration with the Industrial and Commercial Bank of China Limited (ICBC) have hinted that Uganda’s economy is set to reap big from oil and gas activities.

-Speaking at the economic forum organised by the two banks for the Chinese business community in Uganda, Patrick Mweheire, the chief executive officer of Stanbic Bank Uganda said that US$15-20 billion would be invested in the sector in the next 3-5 years.
+Speaking at an economic forum organised by the two banks for the Chinese business community in Uganda, Patrick Mweheire, the chief executive officer of Stanbic Bank Uganda said that US$15-20 billion would be invested in the sector in the next 3-5 years.

 “Uganda is land locked but land linked,” he said, “It is peaceful, democratic and stable.”

-Ernest Rubondo, the executive director of the Uganda Petroleum Authority Uganda urged Chinese investors to exploit opportunities in oil infrastructure including the oil pipeline, roads, refinery, logistics and more.
+Ernest Rubondo, the executive director of the Uganda Petroleum Authority Uganda urged Chinese investors to exploit opportunities in oil infrastructure, including the oil pipeline, roads, refinery, logistics and more.

 Stanbic’s annual economic forum for the Chinese business community in Uganda aims to show opportunities created by trade between Uganda and China.
 This trade grew to the tune of over US$700 million at the end of 2016.

 The forum attracted over 100 Chinese business participants.